Bayonne Driver, 34, Seriously Injured In Jersey City Crash

 Two drivers were injured including one seriously in a Jersey City crash early Thursday morning, authorities said.

-A 34-year-old Bayonne man was heading southbound on Route 440 when his car, a 2012 Honda Accord, when the driver of a 1992 Toyota Celica heading southbound on Route 185 struck him, Hudson County Prosecutor Esther Suarez
+A 34-year-old Bayonne man was heading southbound on Route 440 when his car, a 2012 Honda Accord, was struck by a 1992 Toyota Celica going southbound on Route 185, Hudson County Prosecutor Esther Suarez

 Both drivers were taken to Jersey City Medical Center, Suarez said.
 The Toyota driver has since been released from the hospital while the Honda driver remains hospitalized with unspecific but serious injuries, the prosecutor said.